 This week, it was news everywhere in the technology world about Microsoft’s new computer interface – Surface.
 It is basically a Coffee Table that doubles up as an interactive computer device that recognizes Multi-touch.

-At first when I read the news about Microsoft Surface, I dismissed the idea as one more Fancy world imagination.
+At first, when I read the news about Microsoft Surface, I dismissed the idea as one more Fancy world imagination.
 After I saw the below video, the article from Popular Mechanics that went it and this video from 10.net, I was simply blown away.

 The entire UI for Surface I am told is done with WPF.
 Surface runs a customized version of Windows Vista, a rear projection screen and five cameras that look through the screen from behind to recognize and read items placed on the surface as well as to track hand gestures and touch.
-It has wired 10/100Mbit Ethernet and wireless 802.11 b/g and Bluetooth 2.0 support built in.
+It has wired 10/100Mbit Ethernet and wireless 802.11 b/g and Bluetooth 2.0 support built-in.

 I am not predicting that this exact one from Microsoft will be the only one or that this interface will completely eliminate Keyboard and Mouses.
-But I certainly feel that something on these lines will be a big hit in next decade.
+But I certainly feel that something on these lines will be a big hit in the next decade.